spectre1989/odin/README.md

 ## A Multiplayer Game Built From Scratch

 ### Requirements
-Vulkan SDK, and Visual Studio 2017.
-Note: Paths to Vulkan and MSVC are hardcoded in shell.bat, if you have issues building then you may need to edit that batch file.
+Vulkan SDK, and Visual Studio.
+Note: If you have issues building then the problem will likely be in shell.bat.

 ### To build/run the server
 * Navigate to repo in command prompt